Spotify Is Cracking Down On Users Pirating Premium-Like Service - Slashdot

 Toothless?
 (Score:2)

 Why Are Children Running Major Internet Companies?
-(Score:3)
+(Score:4)

 Read this. [schneier.com] It was written almost 20 years ago.
 There have been no technological developments since that alter the main thesis of the essay, nor will there be.
 Further, this has been known to every ethical software engineer for at least as long ("ethical" in this case meaning, "Will not lie to your face about what is technically feasible").